uvzen/ReVanced-bash-builder/README.md

 ## How to use

-1. Create any folder and put the script there
+1. Create any folder and put the ReVanced.sh script there
-2. Run the script in 2 ways:
+2. Run script in 2 ways:
-- Launch git shell by right-clicking in an empty folder space and selecting "Git Bash Here", then run the script by typing: ./ReVanced.sh
+- Launch git shell by right-clicking in an empty folder space and selecting "Git Bash Here", then run script by typing: ./ReVanced.sh
-- Run the script by double-clicking on it
+- Run script by double-clicking on it
 3. When you run the script for the first time, download the necessary packages and applications
 4. Enjoy build ReVanced